Published by Christina Riley. Last Updated on January 29, 2024.

 Grassy Creek Vineyard & Winery is a dog-friendly winery that was once a working dairy farm.
 The tasting room which you’ll enter first, was converted from the horse stables!

 From Grassy Creek Vineyard, you can also lace up your hiking shoes and get in a pleasant 4-mile hike with a visit to Carter Falls.

 Haze Gray Vineyards

 Haze Gray Vineyards is a Veteran-owned and operated farm sitting on a whopping 85 acres.
-With nine acres under vine, Haze Gray has an incredible Chambourcin and Petit Verdot that will knock your socks off!
+With nine acres under vine, Haze Gray has an incredible Chambourcin, and Petit Verdot is one of the renowned Yadkin Valley wines that will knock your socks off!